kaivennemann/PowerProverReact/README.md

 # PowerProverReact

-This project utilizes React.js to implement the frontend for the PowerProver[https://github.com/kaivennemann/PowerProver] project.
+This project utilizes React.js to implement the frontend for the [PowerProver](https://github.com/kaivennemann/PowerProver) project.

+NOTE: This project is under construction, so documentation at the moment is limited.

 ## Design Choices